 Geosmin is also present in beetroot, and responsible for its earth flavour.
 Additionally, the presence of geosmin in water can cause an unpleasant, muddy taste.
 However, as far as the smell of rain goes, it isn’t the sole culprit.

 Another factor is the oils produced by plants, particularly when there is a relatively long spell of dry weather.
 Studies have suggested that plants produce a particular mix of oils during dry weather, designed to inhibit growth and minimise competition for water.
 These oils collect in the soil and in rocks; rain then causes a range of smaller, volatile compounds within them to be released into the air.
 Their combination with geosmin in the air causes ‘petrichor’ – the name given by scientists in 1964 to the smell after rain.

 The smell before rain, however, has a different cause.
 Particularly, the smell before a thunderstorm is a consequence of the electrical charge present in the atmosphere.
-This causes the splitting of some nitrogen and oxygen molecules in the atmosphere into individual oxygen and nitrogen atoms, which can then combine to form nitric oxide (NO).
-Nitric oxide can react with other chemicals in the atmosphere, and one of the potential products is ozone – O3.
+This causes the splitting of some oxygen molecules in the atmosphere into individual oxygen atoms, which can then combine with other oxygen molecules in the atmosphere to form ozone, O3.
 Ozone has a sharp odour, compared by some to that of chlorine, or of burnt wires.
 It’s unstable in the lower atmosphere, and is usually only found higher up – however, the downdrafts of wind produced by a storm can sweep it down from the higher atmosphere, making it possible for us to detect it, and giving the calm before a storm that ‘pre-rain’ smell.

 References & Further Reading